Team building activities can cement friendships, improve cooperation between employees, and increase job satisfaction and engagement.

 This activity tests your employees' ability to think laterally.

 The organiser should assemble a collection of 10-20 miscellaneous objects from around the office or elsewhere.
 They shouldn't have any obvious connections.

 Split the group into pairs or teams of three.
 Each group must assess the collection of objects and attempt to split them into three to five groups.

 For example, a watch, gloves and nail clippers might be grouped together because they all have a connection to hands.

 After a short time, end the activity and ask pairs to report back, providing their reasoning.
 Give the other teams a chance to argue against the inclusion of items in certain groups, and perhaps decide which pair chose the best set of groups.

 Group size: 2–20

-Scavenger hunts are always good fun - but in the office, they're also great for team building!
+Scavenger hunts are always good fun - but in the office or workplace, they're also great for team building!

 Scavenger hunts take many forms, but the two most popular are task-based and riddle-based.